syseleven/grav-docs-syseleven-stack/pages/02.Documentation/04.local-storage/docs.en.md

 ## Questions & Answers

-### Where can I find a list of all the Local SSD storage instance types?
+### Where can I find a list of all the local SSD storage instance types?

 We provide a [tabular overview of our flavor types](../02.compute/docs.en.md).

-### How do I use local ssd storage?
+### How do I use local SSD storage?

 For a quick start to evaluate or just play with local ssd storage, please see our [Tutorials](../../03.Tutorials/13.local-storage/docs.en.md).